tencentyun/intlcloud-documents/API/监控与管理/访问管理/调用方式/返回结果/错误码_intl.md

 The error codes in the response indicate the result of the call to a cloud API.

-- "code" is the common error code, which applies to the APIs of all modules.
-The code of 0 indicates a successful call.
-Other values indicate a failed call.
-When the call fails, you can identify the cause of error and take appropriate actions according to the common error code list.
+- "code" stands for the common error code, which universally applies to the all API modules: 0 indicates a successful API call, while any other number suggests a failure.
+When the call fails, you can identify the cause of the error by looking up the list of common error code and take actions accordingly.
-- "codeDesc" is the modular error code, which indicates module-related errors.
-When the call fails, you can identify the cause of error and take appropriate actions according to the modular error code list.
+- "codeDesc" stands for module error code, which indicates any of module-related errors.
+When the call fails, you can identify the cause of the error by looking up the list of module error code and take actions accordingly.

 ## Error Codes